This post was written by Barbara Simmons at livintheblueskylife.com.

 5. How do you stay motivated?

-D I am very task oriented and self motivated.
+- I am very task oriented and self-motivated.
 I can set my own agenda

 6. How do you work through a task?

-C I like to skip around a bit if I get stuck or bored with something, and take an a’la carte approach and find solutions to what I need help with at the time
+- I like to skip around a bit if I get stuck or bored with something, and take an a la carte approach and find solutions to what I need help with at the time

 7. How do I make decisions?

-A I like a lot of discussion and feedback from experts and colleagues to reach a decision
+- A lot of discussion and feedback from experts and colleagues to reach a decision

 8. How do I stay organized?